Cluttr-eng/fuse-node/README.md

 ## Quick start
 Documentation for each method, request param, and response field are available in docstrings and will appear on hover in most modern editors.

+BREAKING: the syncFinancialConnectionsData has changed from v2 onwards, see below for more information.

 ### Initialising the Fuse Api
 ```typescript